oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 In many cases, a new version of a `toolComponent` defines new localizable strings or requires changes to existing ones (for example, when the tool defines new analysis rules).
 But in some cases, a new version of a `toolComponent` can use existing translations (for example, in the case of a bug fix release).
 To ensure that new translations are created only when necessary, a translation component **SHOULD** populate `localizedDataSemanticVersion` ([§3.19.31](#localizeddatasemanticversion-property)), and a translatable component **SHOULD** populate `minimumRequiredLocalizedDataSemanticVersion` ([§3.19.32](#minimumrequiredlocalizeddatasemanticversion-property)).
 See the descriptions of those two properties for an explanation of the interaction between them.

-> EXAMPLE: In this example, a French translation is available.
+> EXAMPLE 1: In this example, a French translation is available.
 It translates localizable component-level properties such as `toolComponent.name` ([§3.19.8](#toolcomponent-object--name-property)), as well as rule-level properties such as `reportingDescriptor.shortDescription` ([§3.49.9](#reportingdescriptor-object--shortdescription-property)).
 The translation can be used because its `localizedDataSemanticVersion` property ([§3.19.31](#localizeddatasemanticversion-property)) is compatible with the translated component’s `minimumRequiredLocalizedDataSemantic` version property ([§3.19.32](#minimumrequiredlocalizeddatasemanticversion-property)).
 >
 > ```json
 > {                                  # A run object (§3.14).